-Greenland is the 12th biggest country in the world and the world´s biggest island where 81% is covered by ice.
-The total population is just about 56,000 and the population density is the lowest in the world.
-Counting the ice-free areas only with a mere 0.3 persons per square kilometers.
+Greenland is the 12th biggest country in the world, in terms of size, and it is the world´s biggest island with 81% of the landmass covered by ice.
+The total population is just around 56,000 and the population density is the lowest in the world.
+Counting in the ice-free areas, population density is a mere 0.3 persons per square kilometers.

-This has resulted in Greenland investing heavily in digital infrastructure to arguably become the world´s most digitally advanced country.
-97% of the population have one or more desktop/laptop, tablets or smartphones and 92% of the population have access to the Internet.
-58% of the population accesses the Internet from their smartphone every single day and 65% of the population prefers communicating electronically with the public.
+This has resulted in Greenland investing heavily in digital infrastructure to arguably becoming the world´s most digitally advanced country.
+97% of the population has one or more desktop/laptop, tablets or smartphones and 92% of the population has access to the Internet.
+58% of the population access the Internet from their smartphone every single day and 65% of the population prefer communicating electronically with the public.

-Greenland was colonized by Denmark in 1721, and became a natural part of Denmark in 1953, got its Home Rule in 1979, in 1985 Greenland left the EU and Self-rule was established in 2009.
-The next natural and historical step is to become an independent nation.
+Greenland was colonized by Denmark in 1721, and became a natural part of Denmark in 1953.
+The country introduced Home Rule in 1979, and left the EU in 1985 and finally established Self-rule in 2009.
+The next natural and historical step is to become an independent sovereign nation.

-Today, Greenland is acquiring an increasingly international outlook in terms of politics and business towards its adventure of becoming a fully selfsustained economy and nation.
+Today, Greenland is acquiring an increasingly international outlook in terms of politics and business, moving towards its goal to becoming a fully self-sustained economy and nation.

-Arctic Exchange helps you Pioneering for a Better and Newer World Order, where sustainability and value-based development is centered, in a time where the Greenland inland icecap is melting away because of Global Warming - the late effects from the development in the “Industrialized World”.
+Arctic Exchange helps you Pioneering for a Better World Order, where sustainability and value-based development is centered.
+This is crucial in a time where Greenland's inland icecap is melting away because of global warming, which is caused by the late effects from the development of fossil fuel-based industries in the “Industrialized World”.

-I addition to the normal contribution to society through the taxation schemes, Arctic Exchange has decided to support GDTA (Greenland Digital Technology Association) proactively identify, introduce and promote digital/tech based projects from Greenland, to secure further growth within the private sector to help Move Greenland Forward within this sector.
-This will be done by allocate 10% of the revenues from the Exchange to the Association to support the cause.
+I addition to contributing to society through taxation schemes, Arctic Exchange has decided to support GDTA (Greenland Digital Technology Association) who proactively identify, introduce and promote digital/tech-based projects from Greenland, to secure further growth within the private sector, in order to help move Greenland forward within this sector as well.
+This will be done by allocating 10% of the revenues from the Arctic Exchange to the GDTA to support the cause.

 Arctic Exchange is a Greenland based company, with it's head office in Nuuk (the Capital), and thereby fully integrated in the local community, reaching out to the world population with an offer to become a real pioneer by defining a new world order and supporting a good cause by helping...